ericbrasiln/git-gh-workflow/lesson_proposal/scv-git.md

 ## O que é um sistema de controle de versões?

+>All scientists use version control in one form or another at various stages of their research projects, from the data collection all the way to manuscript preparation.
+This process is often informal and haphazard, where multiple revisions of papers, code, and datasets are saved as duplicate copies with uninformative file names (e.g. draft 1.doc, draft 2.doc). [...]
+A key feature common to all types of VCS is that ability save versions of files during development along with informative comments which are referred to as commit messages.
+Every change and accompanying notes are stored independent of the files, which obviates the need for duplicate copies.(Ram, 2013, p.
+2)

 >Version control is a system that records changes to a file or set of files over time so that you can recall specific versions later.

 Como se você possuísse uma máquina do tempo, capaz de te levar de volta a qualquer ponto na história de mudanças de uma ficheiro.